wpmetabox/docsv2/docs/fields/icon.md

 ### Output format

-If you use an **icon font**, Meta Box will automatically enqueue the CSS file of the icon font (which you define in the `icon_style` parameter).
+If you use an **icon font**, Meta Box will automatically enqueue the CSS file of the icon font (which you define in the `icon_css` parameter).
 The plugin will output an icon font in the format of:

 ```html
 <span class="my-icon-class"></span>